api3dao/old-api3-docs/docs/dao-members/dashboard/proposals.md

    app proposals) of all voting power has voted "yes" on the proposal.

-Once a proposal has satisfied either set of criteria, anyone can send a transaction executing it using the Execute button that appears on its details page, as shown below:
+Once a proposal has satisfied either set of criteria, anyone can send a transaction executing it using the <ins>Execute</ins> button that appears on its details page, as shown below:

 > <p align="left">
 >  <img src="../figures/dashboard/executable-proposal.png" width="400" />